UX Design Trends to Watch in 2025

 1. Smarter contrast

 Designers are ditching pure black backgrounds.
-Instead, they're using dark grays (like #121212) to reduce eye strain.
+Instead, they're using dark greys (like #121212) to reduce eye strain.

 2. Custom color palettes

-Apps are now adjusting their entire look for dark mode, not just flipping colors.
+Apps are now adjusting their entire look for dark mode, not just flipping colours.

 3. Auto-switching

-Your device switches to dark mode based on time of day or ambient light.
+Your device switches to dark mode based on the time of day or ambient light.

 4. Improved readability